Ategon/Godot-Mod-Manager/README.md

 - The possibility of hot reloading to allow mod changes to affect the game without restarting it
 - Mod dependency handling and switching them on and off in game

+Some of the features (such as the separation of data) are only usable if the manager is integrated into the game but it is still usable on a game without regular mod support

 * Note this is still a work in progress.
 Not all functionality has been implemented

 ![gameplay](https://user-images.githubusercontent.com/73616169/229967017-f12f16f6-09db-4b42-87c6-7953f86b26bb.gif)